TheMightyAmondee/Shoplifter/README.md

 - Russian, thanks to theRealDuda!
 - Portuguese, thanks to caputi!
 - Japanese, thanks to hachihina!
+- Spanish, thanks to andREA!

 Other Generic Mod Config Menu translations done using DeepL and Google Translate.
 Improved translations are welcome.

 New translations always welcome!
 The best place to reach me is on the Shoplifter [mod page](https://www.nexusmods.com/stardewvalley/mods/8569).
 Translations are released separately to the main files until a sufficient number of translations are received for a full release.
-1.1.4 was the last translation release including all currently available languages and some basic translation for the new GMCM menu.
+1.2.6 was the last translation release including all currently available languages and some basic translations for the GMCM menu unless listed above as complete.

 Note: Translated GMCM menus may not have the proper layout.